samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab4_Deploying_To_Cloud/readme.md

-# Lab4.
+# Lab 4.
 Deploy an AI Model to a cloud endpoint using Azure AI

 ## Introduction